 There are various different mechanisms for detaining assets pending investigation, each with their own time limits, requirements and procedures.
 For example:

-Depending on its outcome, at the end of the period of investigation, law enforcement may apply to the magistrates’ court for permeant forfeiture of frozen cash, bank accounts or valuable assets.
+Depending on its outcome, at the end of the period of investigation, law enforcement agencies may apply to the magistrates’ court for permanent forfeiture of frozen cash, bank accounts or valuable assets.

 In addition, law enforcement agencies can, under POCA Part V, bring civil recovery proceedings to the High Court to recover criminal assets, no matter whether or not the assets have previously been frozen.